 Title: Civil Peace Service / Special Initiative on Displacement: Psychosocial support for refugees, improvement of the relationship between local population and refugees, peace education measures

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2014 to 2019
+Overall term: 2014 to 2021

 Psychosocial support boosts the mental health and resilience of women and girls who have suffered traumatic violence.

-- These 30 young people produce the camp newspaper ‘Kigeme Iwacu’, which is distributed in all the surrounding refugee camps.
+After receiving training in conflict-sensitive journalism, young people in and around the Kigeme and Mugombwa refugee camps have so far produced four editions of the camp newspaper ‘Kigeme Iwacu’, which is distributed in all the surrounding camps.